doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?
 \*\**Directing the player to speak closer to the microphone when the first recording from the user was not clear worked well.
-Players tried to speak louder and closer to the microphone after the instruction.
+Players tried to speak louder and positioned closer to the microphone after the verbal instruction given by the Pi.
 Verbally explaining what game the Pi wants to play to the user went well too.
 Players understood they have to guess the drawing on the screen and spoke out loud their answers.
 However, sometimes Pi didn't recognize correct answers.
-It might be due to low recording quality.*\*\*
+For some reason it always categorized 'turtle' as a wrong answer when it was correct.
+It recognized 'hotdog' but not 'hot dog' with a space in the middle.
+It might be due to low recording quality, limitations in dictation capabilities, and each player's accent.*\*\*

 ### What worked well about the controller and what didn't?